Transperth A-series train: Upgrades

 Over time the A Series has had many upgrades, Those include new External Destination Indicators (EDI) and Internal Passenger Information Displays (PID), Passenger Emergency Intercom (PEI), USB Charging and Onboard Public Address System for controlling Announcements which were designed and supplied by COMRAIL.
 Upgrades to the traction/brake traction controllers were made by retrofitting the fleet with a controller similar to those found in the B Series.
-The controllers improved operation comfort and control reliability, As the older controller design caused discomfort to the driver if used for long periods of time and suffered from a very "Notchy and inconsistent" feel when changing between traction and brake levels.
+The controllers improved operation comfort and control reliability, as the older controller design caused discomfort to the driver if used for long periods of time and suffered from a very "Notchy and inconsistent" feel when changing between traction and brake levels.

 In service

-The A-series trains mainly runs on the Fremantle, Midland, and Armadale/Thornlie lines.
-Until late-2016, the Joondalup and Mandurah lines were also serviced by 12 two-car A-series trains at high-demand periods.
-They are now exclusively serviced by newer B-Series trains.
-C-Series trains are also planned to be built from 2022 to accommodate rail network expansion under the Metronet program.
+The A-series trains mainly run on the Fremantle, Midland, Armadale, Ellenbrook and Thornlie–Cockburn lines.
+Until late-2016, the Yanchep and Mandurah lines were also serviced by 12 two-car A-series trains at high-demand periods, coupled together to make 4 cars.
+From 2024 until the opening of the Thornlie-Cockburn Line on 8 June 2025, upon which they were reallocated to the new line, A-series trains were occasionally operating as 4- or 6-car consists in service between Cockburn and Yanchep, primarily on the "W" patterns between Cockburn and Whitfords.
+After the opening of the Thornlie-Cockburn Line the A series occasionally run on these lines when demand is high, such as during events at Perth Stadium.

+C-Series trains have also been made and are servicing these lines as well.